Elvinh/JESE-CS160-Project/README.md

 # JESE-CS160-Project
-Semester Project for SJSU CS 160.
+Android Application.
+List your parking spaces for others to use and make money.

 By Sandeep, Evan Kardos, Elton Vinh and Jerry Gaines